dannisliang/vongott-unity/vongott/Docs/Story/Outline.md

   - The people who are a bit tired of ULTACO
 - FUMA: The Fabulous Ulterior Motives Agency
   - The all-powerful FUMA..
 What exactly they do, nobody knows.
+- The Ohrmazd: Heavily modified merchants who believe strongly in the medical advances of bionic upgrades

 # Characters
 ## NRF